nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 Alternative 1 was chosen as fewer checks means that the program is less prone to exception, especially so if the checks are confusing to implement.
 This would put lesser risk on the user experience for now.

-        Alternative 1 (current choice): Single object stored into the same file
+        Alternative 1 (current choice): Save the objects by object type.
           Pros: Fewer checks required to identify class of the string, parsing is easier.
-          Cons: Delete and update operation may take a long time if the string is very long
+          Cons: Delete and update operation may take a long time if there are alot of objects.

-        Alternative 2: Store each patient as an individual text file, along with all its relevant class objects.
+        Alternative 2: Store each patient as an individual text file, along with all its associated objects.
                        A list with all the patient’s NRIC will also be stored for referencing.
-          Pros: Delete and edit operation on a patient will only affect his/her file, and the referencing list.
+          Pros: Delete and edit operation on a patient will only affect the patient's file, and the referencing list.
-          Cons: More checks are requires to identify class of the string
+          Cons: More checks are requires to identify class of the string in the file.

 *Aspect: Updating deletion/edit*

 Alternative 1 was chosen for now as the program is relatively new, and is more likely to be subjected to unexpected exceptions.

         Alternative 1 (current choice): Upon every delete/edit operation, update the relevant text file
           Pros: All deletions are updated in the relevant text files immediately and will not be affected by any unexpected termination of the program.
           Cons: In the event that there is a large amount of deletion, it could be time-consuming for the user and memory-intensive on the machine.

         Alternative 2: Saving the delete/edit operation to a list, then process it before the exit of the program
           Pros: Delay deletion time cost so that the use of the program is faster and smoother during time of use.